Raspberry Pi Pico Serial Communication Example-MicroPython Code

 • The Arduino board will thereafter send a character to Raspberry Pi Pico over the serial bus.

-• Raspberry Pi Pico will toggle its onboard LED if it receives the expected character.
+• The onboard LED in Raspberry Pi Pico will toggle if it receives the expected character.

 Thus, this simple project will demonstrate how to send and receive data using serial communication in Raspberry Pi Pico.
 The code for Raspberry Pi Pico is in MicroPython, but you can also use Arduino IDE to code it in C/C++.
 Read our guide on programming Raspberry Pi Pico using Arduino IDE.